Boost Health & Fitness: 4 Compelling Reasons To Lift Weights

 The key to feeling your best and being able to stay active throughout life will rest on many things.
 It's not only important to eat a diet that is naturally loaded with fruits and vegetables, but also to exercise and lift weights.

-There is a wide variety of activities you can do each day that will help improve your health.
-One of the best ways to stay strong and healthy is by lifting weights.
-There are several benefits to doing this, and knowing what some of these are may help get you started.
+There are lots of activities you can do every day to improve your health.
+One of the best ways to stay strong and healthy is to lift weights.
+There are several benefits to doing this, and knowing what some of them are can help you get started.

 #1.
 Improves Bone Density